Vestige

 CLIENTProfessor Carrie Hott

-SKILLenvironmental system design + sound design + adobe creative suite + academic research
+SKILLexhibition & spatial system design + environmental branding + sound design + visual communication + academic research + Adobe Creative Suite

 Exhibited in Wet Paint: USFCA’s Design and Fine Arts B.A.
 Thesis Exhibition at SOMArts and Southern Exposure May 2025